grscheller/scheller-linux-archive/notes/gnome3Conf.md

    * also other file objects such as sockets, named pipes, ...
    * directory MUST be owned by the user iand MUST have file permissions 0700
    * on Arch Linux: /run/user/<uid>

+Unfortunately, you can't just set these in your shell because the display manager launches your GNOME3 session before any sort of shell environment is involked.
+You get the environment handed to you.